tgregory98/Mechanical-schema-conceptualisation/README.md

    > ![](https://latex.codecogs.com/gif.latex?%5Cinline%20%5C%5C%20%5Ctext%7BThis%20yields%20the%20structural%20similarity%20matrix%20%24S%3D%28S%28n_1%2Cn_2%29%29_%7Bn_1%2Cn_2%5Cin%20N%7D%24%20or%20in%20full%3A%7D%5C%5C%20%5Chspace*%7B1cm%7DS%3D%5Cleft%28%5Csum_%7Bm%5Cin%5C%7Bm%5Cin%20M%3An_1m%5Cin%20E%28G%29%5Ctext%7B%20and%20%7Dn_2m%5Cin%20E%28G%29%5C%7D%7D%5Cfrac%7Bn%7D%7B%5Clambda_pp_m&plus;%5Clambda_cc_m%7D%5Cright%29_%7Bn_1%2Cn_2%5Cin%20N%7D%5C%5C%20%5Chspace*%7B1cm%7D%5Ctext%7Bwhere%20%7DG%3D%28N%5Ccup%20M%2CE%28G%29%29%2C%5Cquad%5Clambda_p%2C%5Clambda_c%5Cin%5Cmathbb%7BR%7D)

    For the inherent similarity matrix, I will probably use an affine gap distance metric.
 To aggregate these two matrices into one, I may use a meta-learning algorithm to decide on an optimal linear combination.

+   After this, the multidimensional scaling and unsupervised K-means clustering will give us the information required for the deduplication of the `etl` nodes.

    Finally, to perform abstraction, I will figure out a valid metric to represent how context invariant each node is, and then I will use a one-tailed significance test to determine which nodes must be omitted.